trbaker/edlab/README.md

 # edlab
-A space for exploring ideas that infuse geospatial tools into curriculum and instruction.
+There's no grand code here.
+It's just a space for exploring ideas that blend geospatial tools into curriculum and instruction.

 Online at: https://trbaker.github.io/edlab